How Should I Respond When Someone Cancels a Date?

 Fast effort is interest.

-Slow effort is clarity.
+Slow effort is information.

-Step Five: If She Never Reschedules
+If She Never Reschedules

 If she does not reschedule within a day, that tells you everything.